Knowledge base

 How a Spamtrap Address Works

-- Creation of the spamtrap address: An email address is created specifically to act as a spam trap; it is usually configured to not receive legitimate communication
+1. An email address is created specifically to act as a spam trap; it is usually configured not to receive legitimate communication.

-- Concealment of the address: The spamtrap address is hidden or obscured so that it is not visible to legitimate users, but only to spammers; this can be done by placing it on hidden web pages, in forums inaccessible to the public, or making it invisible to humans (e.g., using white text on a white background)
+2. The spamtrap address is hidden or obscured so that it is not visible to legitimate users, but only to spammers; this can be done by placing it on hidden web pages, in forums inaccessible to the public, or by making it invisible to humans (e.g., using white text on a white background).

-- Reception of spams: When a spammer sends a message to a spamtrap address, it is captured and recorded; since the address is not used for legitimate communication, any mail received is considered unwanted
+4. When a spammer sends a message to a spamtrap address, it is captured and recorded; since the address is not used for legitimate communication, any email received is considered unwanted.

-- Detection of spammers: When a spamtrap receives spam, it triggers an alert for email service providers like Infomaniak; they can then identify the sender of the spam by examining the message headers or information related to the source IP address
+5. When a spamtrap receives spam, it triggers an alert for email service providers like Infomaniak; they can then identify the spammer by examining the message headers or the information related to the source IP address.

-- Actions against spammers: Once a spammer is identified through a spamtrap address, measures can be taken to block or filter their unwanted messages; Infomaniak may add the spammer's IP address to a blacklist, implement stricter anti-spam filters, or take other actions to protect their users
+6. Once a spammer is identified through a spamtrap address, measures can be taken to block or filter their unwanted messages; Infomaniak can add the spammer's IP address to a blacklist, implement stricter anti-spam filters, or take other actions to protect their users.